 Using Adobe BrowserLab with Dreamweaver CS5

-BrowserLab is an additional online service offered by Adobe and now integrated with Dreamweaver CS5 which allows users to preview any page in multiple browsers across multiple platforms.
-BrowserLab ensures cross-browser site compatibility and allows users to preview and compare page design screenshots individually or in grouped browser sets.
+BrowserLab is an additional online service offered by Adobe and now integrated with Dreamweaver CS5, allowing users to preview any page in multiple browsers across multiple platforms.
+BrowserLab ensures cross-browser site compatibility and enables users to preview and compare page design screenshots individually or in grouped browser sets.

 To open Adobe BrowserLab: